Sacred sites in Hungary

 Szentkút is understood as a documented medieval pilgrimage site, as Hungary's principal Marian shrine, and as a place of healing spring and eremitic mystique.

-Documented through the Historia Domus and archives as a continuously significant medieval-to-modern Marian pilgrimage site, holding privileges from the thirteenth century onward, served by Cistercians and then Franciscans, with the baroque basilica completed in 1763 and National Shrine status granted in 2006.
+Documented through the Historia Domus and archives as a continuously significant medieval-to-modern Marian pilgrimage site, holding privileges from the thirteenth century onward and following the institutional arc traced above — Cistercian then Franciscan custody, the eighteenth-century basilica, and twentieth-century recognition.

 Hungarian Catholic devotion treats Szentkút as the nation's principal Marian shrine, its Holy Well a place of miraculous healing under the patronage of Nagyboldogasszony — Our Great Lady, the Assumption.